 French is the principal language of business in Mali.
 Business is conducted somewhat formally, but due to the heat, lightweight suits are worn for important meetings and more casual attire for regular meetings.
 One should use the French titles of Monsieur and Madame when meeting and greeting.
 Women, in particular should dress conservatively.
 Business hours are usually from 7.30am to 4pm Monday to Thursday; 7.30am to 12.30pm and 2.30pm to 5.30pm on Fridays to allow for mosque.

 The international dialling code for Mali is +223.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 City/area codes are not required.
-There are three mobile phone operators with GSM-900, UMTS and HSDPA networks.
+There are a number of mobile phone operators with GSM-900 networks in Mali.
 Outgoing international calls are made through an international operator.
 Internet cafes are common in Bamako, and a few are present in other towns.

 There is free import of 1,000 cigarettes or 250 cigars or 2kg of tobacco, 2 bottles of alcohol, and perfume for personal use.
 Sporting guns are allowed as long as authorisation from the Customs Department in Bamako is acquired within 24 hours of arrival.

 We are looking for contributors for our Mali travel guide.
 If you are a local, a regular traveller to Mali or a travel professional with time to contribute and answer occasional forum questions, please contact us.